kamailio/kamailio-docs/kamailio-kemi-framework/docs/core.md

 ## Core KEMI Functions ##

-The core of Kamailio exports via KEMI:
+The exports to KEMI framework from the core of Kamailio:

   * several functions directly to `KSR` module (like `KSR.function(params)`), which are mostly the main function from the core and for writing log messages (some being part of xlog module for